 But then I moved to France and I felt like my adult self was tossed back to infancy in some ways because everyday things would get super complicated, not to mention I’ve majorly slowed down.
 Today, five years into this living abroad thing, I still find a few little things about life in France a tad confusing.
 And I’m only half ashamed to admit it.

-7 Confusing French things
+7 French things that confuse me

 There are many aspects of life in France that make so much sense… like cheap wine and cheese and that whole work/life balance thing.
 And then there are other confusing French things that will leave you scratching your head.